World Heritage Sites by country

-As of January 2023, there are a total of 1,157 World Heritage Sites located across 167 countries, of which 900 are cultural, 218 are natural and 39 are mixed properties.
-The countries have been divided by the World Heritage Committee into five geographic zones: Africa, Arab States, Asia and the Pacific, Europe and North America, and Latin America and the Caribbean.
-With 58 selected areas, Italy is the country with the most sites on the list.
+As of October 2025, there are a total of 1,248 World Heritage Sites located across 170 countries, of which 972 are cultural, 235 are natural, and 41 are mixed properties.
+The countries have been divided by the World Heritage Committee into five geographical regions: Africa; the Arab States; Asia and the Pacific; Europe and North America; and Latin America and the Caribbean.
+With 61 selected areas, Italy is the country with the most sites, followed by China with 60 and Germany with 55, and France with 54.

-Of the 194 state parties of the World Heritage Convention, 27 have no properties inscribed on the World Heritage List: The Bahamas, Bhutan, Brunei, Burundi, Comoros, Cook Islands, Djibouti, Equatorial Guinea, Eswatini, Grenada, Guinea-Bissau, Guyana, Kuwait, Liberia, Maldives, Monaco, Niue, Rwanda, Saint Vincent and the Grenadines, Samoa, São Tomé and Príncipe, Sierra Leone, Somalia, South Sudan, Timor-Leste, Tonga, and Trinidad and Tobago.
+Of the 196 states party to the World Heritage Convention, 28 have no properties inscribed on the World Heritage List: The Bahamas, Bhutan, Brunei, Burundi, the Comoros, the Cook Islands, Djibouti, Equatorial Guinea, Eswatini, Grenada, Guyana, Kuwait, Liberia, Maldives, Monaco, Nauru, Niue, Saint Vincent and the Grenadines, Samoa, São Tomé and Príncipe, Somalia, South Sudan, Timor-Leste, Tonga, Trinidad and Tobago, and Tuvalu.

-List of countries with World Heritage Sites

-Countries with major concentrations of World Heritage Sites
+Only one UN member state, Liechtenstein, has not ratified the World Heritage Convention.

+List

+Countries with 15 or more sites

-This overview lists the 32 countries with 10 or more World Heritage Sites:
+This overview lists the 23 countries with 15 or more World Heritage Sites: